 There be mermaid here and Leviathan, great residents of the underwater.
 Amongst the writhing tides and white-capped blue-green waters, just where the Caribbean Sea reaches the Atlantic Ocean.

 Growing up in the little fishing village of Mayaro in Trinidad my grandfather maintained a fishing vessel.
-He would often let us accompanying him in the evenings when he travelled to Ortoire to check on the crew before their night fishing.
-Upon the seamen’s return the next morning they carried with them not only their catch from the previous night but tales from the sea.
+He would often let us accompanying him in the evenings to Ortoire to check on the crew before their night fishing.
+Upon the seamen’s return, they carried with them their catch from the previous night and tales from the sea.
 Between the myths of mermaids and the encounters with Venezuelan coast guards, there was never a dull moment.

-I stumbled upon the YouTube series below narrating all the folklore personalities from Trinidad.
-My series on other folklore characters from Trinidad such as Papa Bois, Soucouyant, Douen, La Jabless, Mama De Leau , Lagahou, and Phantom is a testament to the importance of oral traditions on the island.
+In addition, I stumbled upon the YouTube series below narrating all the folklore personalities from Trinidad.
+Folklore characters from Trinidad such as Papa Bois, Soucouyant, Douen, La Jabless, Mama De Leau , Lagahou, and Phantom is a testament to the oral traditions.
 There is some speculation in the literature on the gender of the Tobago mermaid.

 I am a traveller, wanna be foodie, soccer fanatic and budding blogger with 18 years of experience in the information technology and marketing technology space.
 Originally from Trinidad & Tobago, now sheltering in place in Maryland, USA.